Ebazhanov/linkedin-skill-assessments-quizzes/mongodb/mongodb-quiz.md

 - [x] GeoJSON
 - [ ] BSON

 #### Q31.
-Which programming language is used to write MongoDB queries?
+Which programming language is used to write MongoDB queries? (*Alternative*: In the MongoDB shell, what programming language is used to make queries?)

 - [ ] Python
 - [x] JavaScript